zicat/tributary/doc/user_guide.md

 ### Reliability

-When records arrive at the tributary service, the source append into the channel and ack client, sinks fetch records from the channel with RecordsOffset, and commit the RecordsOffset after external systems store these records.
+When records arrive at the tributary service, the source append into the channel and ack client, sinks fetch records from the channel with GroupOffset, and commit the GroupOffset after external systems store these records.
 This is a how records in Tributary provide end-to-end reliability of the flow.

 ### Recoverability